lamegaton/lamegaton.github.io/about.md

 [18-21]: Went to Southwestern College
 [21-24]:  Join couple clubs and meet people from different walks of life.
 Work at a company for the first time.
-Continue learning new skills: javascript, angularjs,...
+Continue learning new skills: javascript, angularjs,..